rendanim/jmil-lab/content/contact/contact.md

 design:
   columns: '1'
 ---
-The JMIL group is always open to the new collabrations and prospective postgraduate student enrollments.
+The JMIL group is always open to new collabrations and prospective postgraduate student enrollments.
+Feel free to reach out!